Tax offsets are amounts subtracted directly from your tax payable. Tax offsets are also referred to as tax rebates.

 Education Tax Rebate (“ETR”)

-The Education Tax Refund has been replaced on an ongoing basis by the School Kids Bonus which is to commence in January 2013.
+The Education Tax Refund has been replaced on an ongoing basis by the School Kids Bonus (since removed) which is to commence in January 2013.
 As part of the phasing out arrangements, a lump sum payment for 2011-12 has been paid in June 2012.

 Zone Tax Offset